 Expatriates are allowed an initial nine months (grace period) before legally having to begin paying pensions.

-If you leave the island between employers for more than three months, then your 9 month grace period starts over.
+If you leave the island between employers for more than six months, then your 9-month grace period starts over.

-The only people excluded are employees who are non-Caymanian or non-Permanent Residents that are employed as a "household domestic" (e.g. maid or a gardener) in a private residence.
+The only people excluded are employees who are non-Caymanian or non-Permanent Residents who are employed as a "household domestic" (e.g. maid or a gardener) in a private residence.

-You can also visit www.dlp.gov.ky for more information about pensions in the Cayman Islands and download a copy of the National Pensions Law.
+You can also visit www.dlp.gov.ky for more information about pensions in the Cayman Islands and download a copy of the National Pensions Act.

 The money that each of you deposit into your pension is called your basic or mandatory contribution.
 When you are a member of the Chamber Pension Plan, the contribution automatically gets deposited into an account in your name, and then it’s invested into one of our Chamber Lifecycle Funds (read more about Lifecycle Funds).
 Which Fund your money gets deposited into depends on your age on the date you join the Plan.
 Your contributions will continue to be placed into this account until you retire, or elect to transfer your assets, if you are eligible.

-How your money is invested changes over time, with the type of investments reflecting how long you have until you reach the normal retirement age, according to the National Pensions Law.
+How your money is invested changes over time, with the type of investments reflecting how long you have until you reach the normal retirement age, according to the National Pensions Act.